-Migrating to HubSpot CMS: An SEO Walkthrough for New Users
+Migrating To HubSpot CMS: An SEO Walkthrough For New Users

 HubSpot’s redirect tool allows you to bulk import your redirects via CSV or build them out one by one.

-This WYSIWYG tool is user-friendly l for marketers that don’t have experience updating .htaccess files or setting up redirects on the backend.
+This WYSIWYG tool is user-friendly for marketers that don’t have experience updating .htaccess files or setting up redirects on the backend.

 Sitemaps

-HubSpot automatically generates a sitemap that you can submit to Google Search Console, so you don’t need to build these manually or with any other plugins.
+HubSpot automatically generates a sitemap that you can submit to Google Search Console (GSC), so you don’t need to build these manually or with any other plugins.

 Monitoring & Security